habitat-sh/on-prem-builder/README.md

 * Promotion and demotion of Habitat packages to channels
 * Normal interactions of the `hab` client with the Builder API
 * Package builds using the `hab` client and Habitat Studio
+* Ability to import core packages from the upstream Habitat Builder

-The following Habitat Builder functionality will *NOT* be available:
+The following Habitat Builder functionality is *NOT* currently available:
 * Automated package builds using Builder
 * Automated package exports using Builder